arthur-hav/blog/content/posts/work-from-home.md

 - A central positionning regarding transportation of the team.
 - Sufficient space and separation to avoid lack of focus related to overhearing discussions.
 - Formal and informal discussion spaces away from the screen.

+In office organization will face a lot of recruitment problems however, both because they are area limited, and because developers who are willing to engage durably in them are few.

 ### Remote organization